A Balinese fire ceremony at dusk during a Grief Trip

 Intentional travel, designed for grief

-Grief workshops woven into meaningful travel experiences.
+A grief retreat built from real grief workshops woven into meaningful travel.
 Not therapy, not a tour.
-Something in between — where the structured sessions give grief somewhere to go, and the beautiful places, shared meals, and unscheduled afternoons give joy somewhere to return.
+Something in between, where structured sessions give grief somewhere to go, and beautiful places, shared meals and unscheduled afternoons give joy somewhere to return.

-Guided sessions with experienced facilitators who have walked the path of loss themselves.
-Go as gently or deeply as feels right.
+Guided by facilitators who have walked the path of loss themselves.
+Go as gently or as deeply as feels right, no two grief journeys need to look the same.

-8-12 participants per retreat.
-Thoughtfully designed to meet you where you are - whether you're seeking quiet reflection or meaningful conversation.
+Just 8 to 12 participants per small group retreat.
+Thoughtfully designed to meet you where you are, whether you're seeking quiet reflection or meaningful conversation.

-The trip ends; the connection doesn't.
-A group chat keeps you close with the people you travelled with, and the wider circle of those who've walked it too.
+The trip ends.
+The connection doesn't.
+A group chat keeps you close to the people you travelled with, and to the wider circle of those who've walked it too.

 Upcoming journeys